Help! My Child is Being Bullied

 Our mission at The Protectors, a non-profit ministry, is to help children experience God’s love, mercy, and justice in a tangible way by helping them escape the theater of bullying .
 Email us your questions and consider partnering with us.
 Consider joining our Protectors Prayer Rescue Group.
 This is where people across the country pray for children who are currently being bullied.
 If you would like your child’s name added to this list, just give us his first name, the kind of bullying, and the state in which he lives.
 For other ways to partner with us, go to www.theprotectors.org.

 This article is the second in a series of articles that explains just how prevalent and damaging adolescent bullying is to children, and what an appropriate response is from the faith-based community.

 Paul Coughlin is the Founder of The Protectors, the faith-based answer to adolescent bullying, which provides anti-bullying curriculum to Sunday Schools and related organizations such as Awana.
-He was a guest on The 700 Club earlier this year to talk about his unique ministry.
 He is an international conference speaker, high school varsity coach, talk show host, and author.
-His books include No More Christian Nice Guy, Married But Not Engaged, and No More Jellyfish, Chickens or Wimps (all with Bethany House Publishers).
+His books include No More Christian Nice Guy, Married But Not Engaged, and No More Jellyfish, Chickens or Wimps.

 CBN IS HERE FOR YOU!

 Are you seeking answers in life?
 Are you hurting?